-KLVFRD members are required to manually complete a Training Activity Record for each training activity attended.
-This document is signed by the instructor and submitted to the Station Manager for filing.
+KLVFRD members are required to manually complete a "Training Activity Record" for each training activity attended.
+This document is signed by the instructor and submitted to the station manager for filing.

-For various reasons ranging from the recent transition from Monroe County to the District, to trial periods for new software, to excessive workload, documentation of training activity has waned.
-The department is unable to produce training records for their members and employees.
+For various reasons ranging from the recent transition from Monroe County to an independent taxing district to trial periods for new software to excessive workload, documentation of training activity has waned.
+The Department is unable to produce training records for its members and employees.

-A centralized, consistent, automated, departmental training database should be established and maintained, with routine accountability and oversight, and regular reporting frequencies, all commensurate with current confidentiality requirements.
+A centralized, consistent, automated, departmental training database should be established and maintained, with routine accountability and oversight and regular reporting frequencies, all commensurate with current confidentiality requirements.

-- Appoint a department training officer - Appoint a departmental training committee - Develop and implement a comprehensive departmental training plan including minimum training and certification requirements for members and employees - Implement a comprehensive, structured skills maintenance training program for all employees - Consider implementing a formal, mandated physical training program for all operational employees - Consider implementing a formal competency based approach to the department's training program - Require lesson plans for all training sessions - Establish a training reference, equipment and props inventory and member check-out procedure - Provide regular training for officers
+- Appoint a Department training officer. - Appoint a departmental training committee. - Develop and implement a comprehensive departmental training plan including minimum training and certification requirements for members and employees. - Implement a comprehensive, structured skills maintenance training program for all employees.

-- Immediately implement the requirement for an assigned safety officer in attendance at all manipulative training sessions - Design and implement a pre-promotion training program - Develop and implement a centralized, consistent, training data collection and reporting data base under direct oversight of the training officer - Implement an ongoing medical physical for all members and employees commensurate with NFPA Standard 1582 - Consider pursuing a more practical regional approach to providing a live burn training tower/facility with Monroe County and neighboring public safety organizations
+- Consider implementing a formal, mandated physical training program for all operational employees. - Consider implementing a formal competency based approach to the Department's training program. - Require lesson plans for all training sessions. - Establish a training reference, equipment and props inventory and member check-out procedure. - Provide regular training for officers. - Immediately implement the requirement for an assigned safety officer in attendance at all manipulative training sessions. - Design and implement a pre-promotion training program. - Develop and implement a centralized, consistent, training data collection and reporting data base under direct oversight of the training officer. - Implement an ongoing medical physical for all members and employees commensurate with NFPA Standard 1582. - Consider pursuing a more practical regional approach to providing a "live burn" training tower/facility with Monroe County and neighboring public safety organizations.